ReallyFatYoshi/bds-updater/README.md

 # bds-updater
-A script that is used to update and install bds.
+A batch script that updates or installs bds.
 (Works only for windows currently)